 Crystal Lake Park Canada Geese Population and Management

-It will never be the intention of the Urbana Park District to eliminate Giant Canada Geese from Crystal Lake Park.
+We never intend to eliminate Giant Canada Geese from Crystal Lake Park.
 A part of nature and what makes the park great, the population can be an asset to the park.
-However, 80 geese remains too many for the park to support.
-After many years of public input, planning, and design, 2020 will see the park district investing over $2.5 million into shoreline restoration, habitat improvements, water quality improvements, and new recreational amenities such as a boat dock, fishing outcroppings and a new playground.
-Now, more than ever, it is the most important time to consider increased management efforts to ensure the goose population is controlled and investments in new landscaping and park improvements are protected from degradation.
+However, despite our ongoing and intensified management efforts, the impacts continued and concerns from the public persisted.
+After many years of public input, planning, and design, we invested over $2.5 million into shoreline restoration, habitat improvements, water quality improvements, and new recreational amenities such as a expanded boat dock, fishing outcroppings and a new playground in 2020.
+More than ever, it is the most important time to continue increased management efforts to ensure the goose population is controlled and new landscaping and park improvements are protected from degradation.

-Charity Harvest/ Goose Collection and Donation
+Charity Harvest/Geese Collection and Donation Summer 2020

 A timeline of goose management in Crystal Lake Park

 2012 - Goose beacons installed in the lake, proved effective in year 1.

 2014 - Urbana Park District Advisory Committee recommends increased management

 Park district hosts area agency lunch and learn with

 Illinois Department of Natural Resources Urban Waterfowl Manager